discord-tickets/docs/docs/managed.md

 #### Why are there two plans?

-Both plans run exactly the same code, the only differences are in configuration:

-1. Archiving is disabled in the Basic plan
+Both plans run exactly the same code, the only difference is that archiving is disabled on the Basic plan.
-2. The portal is not installed in the Basic plan

 !!! abstract
 	£3/month is already quite cheap, especially considering **you're paying for my time to install and update your bot so you don't have to.**